numfocus/DISCOVER-Cookbook/minimal_measures.md

 	-   Applicants should be

 	-   from a traditionally underrepresented and/or marginalized group in the technology and/or open source communities including, but not limited to: persons identifying as LGBTQ, indigenous, women, persons of color, and/or persons with disabilities

 	-   and be unable to attend without some financial assistance. (language adapted from [The Linux Foundation](https://www.linuxfoundation.org/event/api-strategy-practice-conference-2017/diversity-scholarship/))

-	-   Also consider providing support for applicants from developing economies.

-		-   You might use the World Bank definitions of low and low-middle income. ([http://bit.ly/1nO82wD](http://bit.ly/1nO82wD))

-	-   Your organizing committee should decide which career stages are eligible: Everyone?
-Just students and post-docs?
-Junior faculty/researchers?
-Unemployed?

--   The legal issues of specifically funding underrepresented groups varies by country.

-	-   [Galaxy](https://galaxyproject.org/) deals with this by having a separate entity (the Galaxy Community Fund) offer sponsorships.

 -   Payment